 Dy.
 Registrar (Acad.)

-University of Rajasthra
+University of Rajeathes

 JAIPUR

-3.2 Issues of a) Universal enrolment b) Universal retention c) Universal learning 3.3Issues of quality and equity: Physical, economic, social, cultural and linguistic, particularly w.r.t girl child, weaker sections and disabled 3.4 Equal Educational Opportunity: (i) Meaning of equality and constitutional provisions (ii) Prevailing nature and forms of inequality, including dominant and minority groups and related issues 3.5 Inequality in Schooling: Public-private schools, rural-urban schools, single teacher schools and other forms of inequalities in school systems Module 4: Education Coromissions and Policy 4.1 Constitutional provisions on education that reflect National Ideals: Equality, liberty, secularism, and social justice 4.2 National Commissions and Policies: Kothari Commission (1964), NPE and POA (1986.
-1992).
-National Policy for Persons with Disabilities (2006) 4.3 National Acts: RCI Act, 1992, PWD Act, 1995, NT Act, 1999, RTE Act (2009 &2012).
-4.4 Programmes and Schemes: IEDC (1974, 1983), SSA (2000, 2011), RMSA, 2009, IEDSS.
-2009 4.5 International Conventions and Policics: Salamanca Declaration and Framework, 1994.
-UNCRPD, 2006, MDG, 2015, INCHEON strategies Module 5: Issues and Trends in Education 5.1 Challenges of education from preschool to senior secondary 5.2 Inclusive education as a rights based model 5.3 Complementarity of inclusive and special schools 5.4 Language issues in education 5.5 Community participation and community based education Hands on Experience for notional hours: (ANY TWO) 30 Hrs 10 Marks 1.
-Comparative study of different settings and report writing 2.
-Conflicts and social movements in India: Women, Dalit, Tribal and Disabled and report 3.
-Educational debates and movements and submit a report 4.
-First generation learners: study and submit a report 5.
-Write a report on RTE act in the context of disadvantaged 6.
-Write a report on Linguistic and religious diversity 7.
-Write a report on Human rights, minority rights 8.
-Wite a report on Educational status of various groups 9.
-Analyse Special and inclusive schools and submit a report 10.
+- 3.2 Issues of a) Universal enrolment b) Universal retention c) Universal learning - 3.3Issues of quality and equity: Physical, economic, social, cultural and linguistic, particularly w.r.t girl child, weaker sections and disabled - 3.4 Equal Educational Opportunity: (i) Meaning of equality and constitutional provisions (ii) Prevailing nature and forms of inequality, including dominant and minority groups and related issues - 3.5 Inequality in Schooling: Public-private schools, rural-urban schools, single teacher schools and other forms of inequalities in school systems

+Module 4: Education Commissions and Policy

+- 4.1 Constitutional provisions on education that reflect National Ideals: Equality, liberty, secularism, and social justice - 4.2 National Commissions and Policies: Kothari Commission (1964), NPE and POA (1986, 1992), National Policy for Persons with Disabilities (2006) - 4.3 National Acts: RCI Act, 1992, PWD Act, 1995, NT Act, 1999, RTE Act (2009 &2012). - 4.4 Programmes and Schemes: IEDC (1974, 1983), SSA (2000, 2011), RMSA, 2009, IEDSS, 2009 - 4.5 International Conventions and Policies: Salamanca Declaration and Framework, 1994, UNCRPD, 2006, MDG, 2015, INCHEON strategies

+Module 5: Issues and Trends in Education

+- 5.1 Challenges of education from preschool to senior secondary - 5.2 Inclusive education as a rights based model - 5.3 Complementarity of inclusive and special schools - 5.4 Language issues in education - 5.5 Community participation and community based education

+- 1. Comparative study of different settings and report writing - 2.
+Conflicts and social movements in India: Women, Dalit, Tribal and Disabled and report writing - 3.
+Educational debates and movements and submit a report - 4.
+First generation learners: study and submit a report - 5.
+Write a report on RTE act in the context of disadvantaged - 6.
+Write a report on Linguistic and religious diversity - 7.
+Write a report on Human rights, minority rights - 8.
+Wite a report on Educational status of various groups - 9.
+Analyse Special and inclusive schools and submit a report - 10.
 Analysis of contemporary debates

-$\langle \cdot \rangle$